wasp-lang/wasp/waspc/README.md

 ### Typical Release Process

 Do the steps marked with 👉 for every release of `waspc`.
-Do the non-bold steps when necessary (decide for each step depending on the changes).
+Do the non-bold steps when necessary (decide for each step depending on the changes, e.g. some can be skipped if there were no breaking changes).

 - Update the starter templates if necessary (i.e., if there are breaking changes or new features they should make use of):
   - Context: they are used by used by `wasp new`, you can find reference to them in `Wasp.Cli. ... .StarterTemplates`.